On Balancing Prayer And Action After National Tragedies

 “When praying for any cause we must be certain that we are invested in strategic work and organizing that will bring that prayer to life.
 While praying for the victims of any tragedy is commendable, if our actions don’t support the prayer we made, we risk reducing prayer to a hollow ritual, instead of an instrument for change.”

-For MacNoughton, the illustrator whose criticism of hollow prayer drew attention online, this standard of always pairing “thoughts” with actions applies to secular folk, too.
+For MacNaughton, the illustrator whose criticism of hollow prayer drew attention online, this standard of always pairing “thoughts” with actions applies to secular folk, too.

-“I’m glad if this image helps people publicly articulating their feelings in response to gun violence,” she told HuffPost.
+“I’m glad if this image helps people publicly articulate their feelings in response to gun violence,” she told HuffPost.
 “However, if sharing a message like this isn’t accompanied with meaningful action (i.e. calling our representatives and demanding policy change or they’ll lose our vote) then sharing an image on social media is as useless as offering digital ‘thoughts and prayers.’”

-Note: Correction: A previous version of this article misspelled Wendy MacNaughton’s last name.